vhp/pb-archive/man/pinboard-archive.1.md

     Default pinboard-bookmarks.json

 -s, \--strict
 :   Warning for each bookmark will be shown if the archive is not perfect.
 Otherwise work is done on a best effort.
-Example.
-Downloading a page with
-    an embedded flash video may fail.
-Enabling strict mode will warn you know about it.
     Assessment is done after archiving takes place.

 --help
 :   Show help menu.